 In addition to these considerations, here are some other benefits for specific projects.

-Plus, because pavers are designed to fit together, they allow for creative pavement designs that don’t require much customization of the paver themselves.
+Plus, because concrete patio pavers are designed to fit together, they allow for creative pavement designs that don’t require much customization of the paver themselves.
 To create specialty designs with natural stone requires expensive special orders or specialty cutting in order to take your design to the next level.

 Slabs for patios create a designated space for outdoor living.
 Both stone and precast concrete slabs come in a variety of colors and shapes to create eye-catching patterns.
 Both are also low maintenance solutions that don’t require more than the occasional sweep to keep it looking nice, although for natural stone, the application of a sealer is often recommended to prevent fading and spalling of the surface.